 The BCG (Bacillus Calmette-Guérin) vaccine protects against infection with mycobacterium tuberculosis (TB).
-Although TB is no longer common in the UK, it kills around two million people a year worldwide.

 It is usually offered to babies at birth who are more likely to come into contact with someone with TB.
 The vaccine is usually offered while the baby is still in hospital, but it may be given later.